Easy and authentic oshiruko recipe using a pressure cooker

 • ★Salt (2g)

-①Soak the azuki beans in water for 5 hours.
+①Soak the azuki (red beans) in water for 5 hours.

-②Boil the washed azuki beans in hot water for 2 minutes.
+②Boil the washed azuki (red beans) in hot water for 2 minutes.

-③Drain the water in which the azuki beans were boiled.
-This process removes the bitter taste from the azuki beans.
+③Drain the water in which the azuki (red beans) were boiled.
+This process removes the bitter taste from the azuki (red beans).

-④Add the azuki beans and water to a pressure cooker and pressure cook for 20 minutes.
-Azuki beans skin is very tough, so the best way to cook it is in a pressure cooker.
+④Add the azuki (red beans) and water to a pressure cooker and pressure cook for 20 minutes.
+Azuki (red beans) skin is very tough, so the best way to cook it is in a pressure cooker.
+If you don’t have a pressure cooker, boil the red beans for 1 to 2 hours.

 Place a weight (a colander that comes with the pressure cooker) on top of the beans to prevent the bean skins from blocking the steam vent or safety valve of the pressure cooker.

-⑤Once the pressure is reduced naturally, check that the azuki beans are firm enough to be crushed with your fingers, then add sugar and salt and simmer.
+⑤Once the pressure is reduced naturally, check that the azuki (red beans) are firm enough to be crushed with your fingers, then add sugar and salt and simmer.

 ⑥Coat aluminum foil with a thin layer of oil (not included in the recipe) and place the mochi on it.